RafalKucharskiPK/rafalkucharskiPK.github.io/_pages/jobs.md

 We have three open positions in the field of Urban Mobility and Machine Learning - modelling and optimizing the complexity of urban travel in presence of emerging modes (shared-mobility, ride-hailing, etc.) and post-pandemic safety issues.

-Positions (funded by the NCN OPUS personal grant with a competitive salary (6300-7500 PLN net) are interdisciplinary, originating from transport systems but directed towards a number of exciting interdisciplinary fields, e.g. Network Science, Reinforcerment Learning, Social Systems and Data Science.
+Positions (funded by the NCN OPUS personal grant with a competitive salary are interdisciplinary, originating from transport systems but directed towards a number of exciting interdisciplinary fields, e.g. Network Science, Reinforcerment Learning, Social Systems and Data Science.